 What effect did the elections of 2015 and 2019 have on El Cabanyal?

 2015 was when the former mayor Rita Barberá was evicted.
 That was a major change as that was the end of the destructive process.
 Barberá wanted to destroy half the neighbourhood and the new elected mayor said that he will not let that happen and he suppressed the urbanistic plan and put an end to all of that.
 There was a lot of hurt around the idea that the neighbourhood will be reconstructed and will be gone.
 In a way, the movement drew from the struggle and created positive change regarding the neighbourhood.
 There was a major change.
 2015 was also the beginning of the gentrification process because before then it was hard to buy houses there because you never knew if they would be destroyed or not.
 In 2019, the same government more or less has been elected and it’s gonna be a continuation, many people are critical of their choices because they are focusing their funds on the wrong things.
 For example, there has been very little government action for rebuilding in ground zero even though they actually own a lot of the land.
-Earlier this year, there was a new urban plan and it is heavily criticized in the neighbourhood because it allows High-rises and new constructions.
+Not so long ago, there was a new urban plan and it is heavily criticized in the neighbourhood because it allows high-rises and new constructions.
 We don’t know yet if there will be any changes or actions, it’s hard to say, we’ll see.

 What policies do you think should be put in place to protect the residents of El Cabanyal?